Shrimp Skillet with Kale and Shiitakes

-This shrimp skillet is a quick weeknight meal for the changing season that’s packed with both veggies and flavor.
-It’s low in carbs, too, if you’re into that sort of thing. 🙂
+This shrimp skillet recipe with kale and shiitakes is a quick weeknight meal for the changing season that’s packed with both veggies and flavor.
+It’s gluten-free and low in carbs, too, if you’re into that sort of thing.

 These adolescent days of early spring are awkward for vegetable lovers.
 The mailbox is full of magazines bursting with peas, asparagus and even strawberries.
 The air is flush with anticipation.
 Bellies are all a-rumble.
 But for many of us, twiddling our thumbs and leaning awkwardly with our friends against the walls of the middle-school gymnasium during the slow dances, the fertile days of real-life spring are still months away.